Abdelrahman-7gab/SELD/README.md

-and I suggest extracting labels and features twice once for the development dataset as usual and once where you rename the metadata_eval to metadata_dev and the folder inside it to dev_test then use the extractor a second time. this way you'll be able to extract labels for the evaluation dataset as well. however do not use the lanbels in training the model and do not insert the foa_eval_label with the above folders. you can use the labers later later to compute results for the evaluation dataset.)
+and I suggest extracting labels and features twice once for the development dataset as usual and once where you rename the metadata_eval to metadata_dev and the folder inside it to dev_test then use the extractor a second time. this way you'll be able to extract labels for the evaluation dataset as well. however do not use the labels in training the model and do not insert the foa_eval_label with the above folders. you can use the labels later to compute results for the evaluation dataset.)

 3. create a new conda environment with the requirements.txt file